zeekus/textfiles/pschism_build_document_with_spack.md

 ### Step 10: Spack related: Build the software stack that is required to run pschism.
 ---
-   - mpi %oneapi@2021.7.1 - is external on AWS previously built this.
+   - This covers how to build the software stack that spack installs.
-   - netcdf-fortran@4.5.4 may needs intel classic compiler
+   - Software
-   - depends on hdf5+fortran+hl
+     1. mpi %oneapi@2021.7.1 - is external on AWS previously built this.
-   - depends on intel-mpi with external libfabric [ aws specific ]
+     2. hdf5

-- compile everything at once
+     3. netcdf-c
-  netcdf@4.9.0, hdf5@1.12.2, netcdf-fortran@4.6.0, and install external mpi so spack can see it.
+     4. netcdf-fortran@4.5.4 - depends on hdf5+fortran+hl

-- Cmake
+- Cmake Snafu with centos7
   Centos7 snafu /usr/bin/cmake is cmake2 rather than /usr/bin/cmake [version 3].
   It might be better to tell spack to use a seperate version of cmake.
   EFA - network stuff depends on cmake2 on centos7.